What is MSP-1?

 Can MSP-1 be auto-generated?

-Yes — but it must be reviewed.
+Yes, but it should be reviewed for accuracy.
 Automated tools can generate MSP-1 from URLs or HTML, but all automated generation involves inference.

 Best practice is to treat generated MSP-1 as a first draft and apply human review before publishing.